vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 |---|---|---|---|---|---|
 |`Integer` or `Double` | `String` | `Boolean` | `List<T>` | `Map<String, T>` | `null` or `Void` |

 `send(String event)` and `send(String event, Object data)` sends an event with or without data, respectively.
 Unlike when receiving event, when sending event you can use any type of data.
-There is no restriction on event name but to avoid confusion don't use `connecting`, `waiting`, `open` and `close`, which are reserved event in Vibe JavaScript Client.

 The client sends events and the server echoes back to the client.